manishv123/GSOC-L1/README.md

      - [x] Join mailing list and IRC channel for this project.
      - [x] Find an easy issue to solve.
      - [x] Discuss how to solve the issue with the community members and project heads.
-     - [ ] Find additional documentation of the project to understand it throughly.
+     - [x] Find additional documentation of the project to understand it throughly.
 This includes internal architecture.
  - ### Week 4
      - [x] Develop clarity on how to submit pull request.
 This includes squashing/rebase etc.
-     - [ ] Solve an issue involving code changes.
+     - [x] Solve an issue involving code changes.
      - [x] Get involved in blogging.
 Start a blog on medium/blogspot/wordpress.
      - [x] Start a twitter account if doesn't exists.
 Follow the channels for FossAsia and the project related news channels.
+ - ### Week 5
+     - [ ] Complete pull request
+     - [ ] Find another java project in a different organization and set it up for development.